AI-4-Everyone/Visual-TableQA-v2/Generation/readme.md

 # 🏗️ Dataset Construction Pipeline

-This directory contains the complete pipeline used to build the **TableQA-v2** dataset from scratch, including:
+This directory contains the complete pipeline used to build the **Visual-TableQA** dataset from scratch, including:

 - Synthetic table generation
 - Visual rendering (LaTeX + TikZ)